failsafe-go/failsafe-go.dev/comparisons.md

 [gobreaker] is a circuit breaker implementation.
 It differs from Failsafe-go's [CircuitBreaker][circuit-breakers] in a few ways:

 - Failsafe-go offers count-based and time-based thresholding. [gobreaker] only offers count-based thresholding.
-- Failsafe-go's circuit breaker provides a uniform interface for any scenario. [gobreaker] has different structs for different types of circuit breaking.
+- Failsafe-go's circuit breaker provides a [single interface][CircuitBreakerBuilder] for configuring any scenario. [gobreaker] has different structs for different types of circuit breaking.
 - Failsafe-go circuit breakers can threshold on recent execution results. [gobreaker] periodically clears execution results, losing recent data.
 - Failsafe-go circuit breakers can be configured to handle [different results, errors, or conditions][failure-handling].
-- Failsafe-go circuit breakers can be configured with separate failure and success thresholds.
+- Failsafe-go circuit breakers can be configured with separate [failure and success thresholds][circuit-breaker-configuration].
-- Failsafe-go provides several circuit breaker event listeners.
+- Failsafe-go provides several circuit breaker [event listeners][circuit-breaker-listeners].
-- Failsafe-go circuit breakers can be manually operated.
+- Failsafe-go circuit breakers can be [manually operated][circuit-breaker-standalone].
 - Failsafe-go circuit breakers can be [composed][policy-composition] with other policies.

 {% include common-links.html %}